SolaceLabs/pubsubplus-cf-dev/README.md

 ## Installation on Windows

 The goal of the installation steps is to start the required VMs.
-Click [here](#installation-on-linux) for the installation steps for linux.

 ![](resources/installation.png)